 With increased ecological consciousness and compliance requirements, it is becoming more important for the conveyor belt to use as little land as possible, and for the system to be free of spillage.
 Pipe conveyor belts can take flexible routes in difficult terrain, and the by enclosing the material inside the pipe, spillage is cut down.

 Another advantage of pipe conveyor belts is that the conveyor route can make changes in horizontal and vertical angles without the need for a transfer point, which reduces both wastage and maintenance costs.

 Forech has been manufacturing pipe conveyor belts with textile and steel cord reinforcement for five years.
-We use specially designed and co-developed fabrics so that our belts achieve the ideal stiffness to fold into a circular pipe.
+These belts are specially designed with co-developed fabrics so that the belts achieve the ideal stiffness to fold into a circular pipe.
 Our products have been used in a variety of industries, for carrying sintered ore, iron ore pellets, limestone or hot clinker, sized coal, lignite, and petroleum coke.
 Other industries which can benefit from pipe conveyor belts are bauxite mining and refining, chemical handling and processing, and the fertiliser industry.